David Systrom, a Harvard pulmonologist, uses invasive CPET tests to find that oxygen extraction problems at the muscle level are common in ME/CFS.

 A large subset of ME/CFS patients (at least 20-25%) appear to have mitochondrial issues that are keeping their muscles from extracting normal amounts of oxygen from their blood.

 A similar subset of ME/CFS patients hyperventilate during exercise, which, by altering the acidic environment in their small blood vessels, makes it more difficult to extract oxygen from their red blood cells.
-Autonomic nervous system issues, which propel blood away from their exercising muscles, may apply as well.
+Autonomic nervous system issues that propel blood away from their exercising muscles, may be present as well.

 Both these issues could explain why many people with ME/CFS have so much trouble with exercise and/or movement.

 A significant percentage (55%) of patients with unexplained exercise intolerance have lower than normal levels of oxygen extraction – but not as low as the other patients.
-One group, which does hyperventilate, does have lower energy production during exercise – but the cause of that is unclear.
-Ten percent of the patients are a complete mystery.
+One group that hyperventilates exhibits lower energy production during exercise – but the cause of that is unclear.
+About fifteen percent of the patients are a complete mystery.

 Systrom’s results suggest that some of the inconsistent mitochondria results in ME/CFS could be explained by the inclusion of different kinds of ME/CFS patients in the study; i.e. those with mitochondrial issues and those without them.